morrownr/Monitor_Mode/Monitor_Mode.md

 #### Information

-The wifi interface name `wlan0` is used in this document but you will need to substitute the name of your wifi interface while using this document.
+The script, `start-mon.sh` , will rename your selected wifi interface name to `wlan0mon`.

 -----